DebugST/STGL/README.md

 [https://learnopengl-cn.readthedocs.io/](https://learnopengl-cn.readthedocs.io/)

 ## Buiding
+Since STGL's current functions are not yet perfect, the calling library will not be uploaded for the time being.
+The author will update this source code from time to time.
+If you are interested in this project, you can download this project and compile it.
-STGL was created by VS2010+Net3.5, So the syntax is compatible with almost all .Net platforms.
+STGL was created with `VS2010``Net3.5`, so the syntax is compatible with almost all `.Net` platforms.
+The project contains three projects, developers only need to compile `STLib.OpenGL`.

 ## STGL
 STGL is a very lightweight OpenGL library.
 At present, STGL only transplants the functions in OpenGL to C#, and there is no other additional Class encapsulation.
 So when using STGL, it feels very similar to using native OpenGL, which is very suitable for learning OpenGL.